livelybone/react-input/README.md

 > `pkg.module supported`, which means that you can apply tree-shaking in you project

-A react input component, realized input validator, formatter. `textarea` available
+A react input component, default to disabled change event when composition event triggered

 ## repository
 https://github.com/livelybone/react-input.git